Moving

 • Updates on Procedures: Stay informed about any changes to AIMA's policies, procedures, or contact information.
 This information is crucial, as things can change rapidly and without notice.

-Required documentation for your AIMA renewal
+Required documents for your AIMA residence permit renewal

 The specific documents required for a residency application vary depending on the visa type (e.g., D7, D8, student visa, Golden Visa) and individual circumstances.